cannin/mim/README.md

-# mim
+# Software for the Molecular Interaction Map (MIM) notation

-Software for the Molecular Interaction Map (MIM) notation.
+The Molecular Interaction Map (MIM) notation is a graphical notation for depicting diagrams of biochemical and cellular processes designed to alleviate ambiguity that exists in many pathway diagrams currently found in scientific publications about biomedical research.

 ## MIM API